project-anuvaad/anuvaad-corpus-tools/dataset-cleaner/README.md

     python3 exec_singular_datasetcleaner.py -i "./hi_sentences.txt" -l "hi" -e "utf-16"  -o "./hi_cleaned.txt"

+### exec_dataset_sampler.py

+The script accepts a 3 column dataset as input and provides the sampled file with desired variations as output.

+NOTE : Output file is created as [input_file]-sampled.csv in the same folder as input file.

+This script could be executed independently from the command line.
+It accepts arguments such as:

+* -f : input dataset filename
+* -i : interval frequency
+* -e : encoding
+* -s : max sentences per interval
+* -c : max cutoff

+To initiate the process:

+    python3 exec_dataset_sampler.py -f "./hi_sentences.csv" -e "utf-16" -i 0.01 -s 5 -c 4

  ### Cleaning datasets directly from code

  The files "parallelcleaner.py" and "singularcleaner.py" are standalone functions and could be imported and used directly from python as any other modules are used.